neovim/neovim/runtime/colors/README.txt

 	augroup END

-To customize a colorscheme use another name, e.g.  "~/.vim/colors/mine.vim", and use ":runtime" to load the original colorscheme:
+To customize a colorscheme use another name, e.g.  "~/.vim/colors/mine.vim", and use ":runtime" to load the original colorscheme: >

 	" load the "evening" colorscheme
 	runtime colors/evening.vim
 	" change the color of statements
 	hi Statement ctermfg=Blue guifg=Blue

-To see which highlight group is used where, see ":help highlight-groups" and ":help group-name".
+To see which highlight group is used where, see `:help highlight-groups` and `:help group-name` .

 You can use ":highlight" to find out the current colors.
 Exception: the ctermfg and ctermbg values are numbers, which are only valid for the current terminal.
 Use the color names instead for better portability.
-See ":help cterm-colors".
+See `:help cterm-colors` .

 The default color settings can be found in the source file "src/nvim/highlight_group.c".
 Search for "highlight_init".